 For a UE that is already registered, the system shall support a redirection initiated by the network of a UE from its serving AMF to a target AMF due to Network Slice(s) considerations.
 Operator policy determines whether redirection between AMFs is allowed.

+If the redirection between AMFs is not allowed by the operator policy, i.e. the serving AMF cannot discover or connect to any target AMF that can serve the new NSSAI, the serving AMF shall provide the new allowed NSSAI to the UE and also indicates UE that current 5G-S-TMSI is invalid.
+This triggers UE initiated Registration procedure using the new NSSAI and UE SUPI, so that a new AMF can be selected to serve the UE as described in clause 5.15.5.2.